NicholasKoup/WC3KeyRemap/README.md

     3.Easy Disabling of PowerToys: Once you’ve finished your gaming session, WC3KeyRemap completely disables PowerToys, restoring your keyboard to its default settings.

-With WC3KeyRemap, you can customize your keyboard layout effortlessly, optimizing your gameplay experience in Warcraft 3 while ensuring that other features of PowerToys do not interfere.
+With WC3KeyRemap, you can customize your keyboard layout effortlessly, especially focusing on inventory hotkey customization, optimizing your gameplay experience in Warcraft 3 while ensuring that other features of PowerToys do not interfere.

 # WC3KeyRemap